Josiah Tattnall (politician): Political life

 Tattnall served his state as a member of the Georgia General Assembly from 1795 to 1796.
 He was a member of the Jeffersonian Republican national party, as most Georgia politicians (including such notables as John Milledge, William Stephens, Edward Telfair, Abraham Baldwin, George Troup, William Bulloch, and, later, William H. Crawford) were during this time.
 He was also a Jacksonian, a follower and supporter of James Jackson.
 Tattnall and Jackson both opposed the Yazoo land scandal, the massive real estate fraud led by Georgia governor George Mathews and the General Assembly that rocked early Georgia politics.
 Jackson resigned his position as U.S. senator to return to the Georgia General Assembly, where he and Tattnall led the campaign against the sale of the Yazoo lands.
 After the Rescinding Act of 1796 was passed, Tattnall was elected by the General Assembly to take Jackson's Senate seat, where he served from 1796 to 1799.

 After serving in the U.S. Senate, Tattnall returned to Georgia and to his beloved Bonaventure.
 He was elected governor, but only served for one year.
 During his administration, the University of Georgia (formerly Franklin College) moved to its present campus in Athens, and the Hawkins Line was run by Benjamin Hawkins, establishing Georgia's northern border with the Cherokee Nation.
 Tattnall wrote a letter to President Thomas Jefferson in 1802, seeking guidance on the situation.
 The Western border with the Creeks was yet to be solidified, as evidenced by a letter from the Justices of the Inferior Court and Justices of the Peace for Camden County, Georgia, on June 12, 1802.
 They wrote on behalf of the inhabitants of the county regarding the recent removal of U.S. troops from stations in the area.
 They note that Camden County is a frontier county that is exposed not only to attacks from the sea, and from Spanish settlements to the south, but also to attacks by neighboring Indians, and they express concern that the area is no longer defended against the Indians.

 Death and legacy

 Tattnall was married to Harriet Fenwick, originally from Charleston, South Carolina.
 The couple had several children, but only three lived to adulthood.
-Their son, the third Josiah Tattnall III, was a U.S. Navy officer for more than fifty years and a navy officer for the Confederate Navy during the Civil War.
+Their son, Josiah Tattnall III, was a U.S. Navy officer for more than fifty years and a navy officer for the Confederate Navy during the Civil War.

 Tattnall is buried in the Tattnall family plot (section E, lot 1), alongside his wife, who preceded him in death by a few months, at Bonaventure Cemetery.

 Georgia's Tattnall County was named for him, as was Savannah's Tattnall Street.